 On the other hand some people are unable to have a social life because they are socially inhibited.
 Some of unhealthy reasons why some people are introverts include:

-- Lack of social skills: Some people believe that they are introverts by nature while in reality they don’t know what to do in when they are in the company of others.
+- Lack of social skills: Some people believe that they are introverts by nature while in reality they don’t know what to do when they are in the company of others.
 If a person didn’t develop social skills then he may always feel uncomfortable around others, as a result he may choose to stay alone.

 - Low self-esteem: a person who has low self esteem usually becomes obsessed with his flaws when in the company of others and this prevents him from interacting with others normally.
 For example a person who believes that he is boring may assume that people will find him boring if he talks, and decides to to keep quiet instead.
+(See also: how to feel good about yourself).

 - Social isolation in childhood: children develop social interest based on how they were treated by their parents and family members.
 If a child’s parents were abusive and cold then there would be no room for developing social interest, therefore he may grow up socially withdrawn.